 Initial collecting was done on a regional level as part of an effort to document the cultural heritage of the Northwest.
 Reflecting this policy, 23 out of 33 collections belong to the Northwest, many being Oregon firms located in Portland.
 Other collections are of a national scope.
 It should also be noted that several collections listed are the work of landscape architects.

 Entries were compiled by consulting finding aids and descriptions of manuscript collections which referred to both architects and architectural firms.
 The list is arranged alphabetically by architect or firm.
 Significant items and projects are highlighted within the description as are inclusive dates of materials, types of materials, and size of the collection.
-University Archives holds additional architectural materials related to campus projects, and the AAA library has materials supporting the study of architecture.
+University Archives holds additional architectural materials related to campus projects, and the Design Library has materials supporting the study of architecture.

 [Identification of item], Date (if known), Collection Title, Collection Number, Box and Folder number [or photo ID number], Special Collections & University Archives, University of Oregon Libraries, Eugene, Oregon.